funvill/funvill.github.io/_posts/2023-02-04-idea008-reconnect-a-post-card-project.md

 ---
 layout: single
-title: Idea 8 - Reconnect a postcard project
+title: Idea 008 - Reconnect a postcard project
 date: '2023-02-04 00:08'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: postcards art projects ideas
 excerpt: People are disconnected more than ever and need a reason to reconnect with each other.
 Create a series of postcards and send packs of them to friends and family, for them to send onwards
 ---